matthewwdavis/ggenomics/README.md

 ggplot2.
 It offers functions to dynamically plot genomes for exploratory data analysis. `ggenomics` aims to utilize ggplot syntax to provide base-level genomic plots that can later be customized by the user.

+`ggenomics` was designed to simplify genomic data visualization using `ggplot2`. `ggenomics` focuses on:

+- Seamless integration with the `ggplot2` ecosystem.
+- Dynamic plotting for exploratory analysis.
+- Support for large genomic datasets.

 ## Installation